 Scientists may seem more precise, focused on their need to keep to the facts, however, like artists, they too reflect, sustain and breakdown barriers, between what is and what we perceive life to be… that doesn’t mean the artist that paints a greater likeness, to what you or I might see as a vision is the best, or that the scientist’s latest breakthrough is the final say on the matter.
 As an artist Van Gogh died in obscurity, with no money and no idea how influential he would become… Picasso on the other hand, was a celebrated painter for most of his life… this didn't mean one was better than the other.

-On the hoof, with passion, ad hoc, or deliberately wrestling the other’s persuasion, science and art, driven by the tsunami of rhythms, melodies and smashed cup, of a child in time, for better or worse, challenge perceptions and change minds.
+On the hoof, with passion, ad hoc, or deliberately wrestling the other’s persuasion, science and art, driven by the tsunami of rhythms, melodies and mashed-

-When a scientist dares to let go of dogmatic reference and walk among their kind, susceptible to vulnerability, unlabelled, enlivened and not knowing, as an artist might, the prevailing innocence and optimism, will bring light to dark, open new ground at the cutting edge of our perceptions, where the fundamentals of a given reality is flipped upside down, inside out and sideways… turning fire, water, earth and air to our benefit, or finishing with the meaning of life forever…
+When a scientist dares to let go of dogmatic reference and walk among their kind, susceptible to vulnerability, unlabelled, enlivened and not knowing, as the open heart of a child might, the prevailing innocence and optimism, will bring light to dark, open new ground at the cutting edge of our perceptions, where the fundamentals of a given reality is flipped upside down, inside out and sideways… turning fire, water, earth and air to our benefit, or finishing with the meaning of life forever…

 The majority of scientists instrumental in procuring the atom bomb, under the umbrella of the Manhattan Project, like children tripping up on the larges of an adult reality, took a curve dive into a quagmire of doubts; haunted for life by the outcome of their work, which over two consecutive days in August of 1945, saw two atomic bombs dropped on Hiroshima and Nagasaki in Japan, killing thousands upon thousands of civilians.

-In hope of pulling back symmetry to the scales of civilisation, so readily tipped, the Academy was founded in 1960, with the premise that those in powerful positions heed those voices blasted in on the wind… a child cries, man down, the thought evoked, an idea born, atoms collide, a deed done and the consequences are forever…
+In hope of pulling back symmetry to the scales of civilisation, so readily tipped, the Academy was founded in 1960, with the premise that those in powerful positions heed those voices, blasted in on the wind… a child cries, man down… the thought evoked, an idea born, a deed done and the consequences are forever.